 - No grade of IN, R, or lower than C- in any course used toward the International Business minor

 The minor consists of six to ten courses totaling 24.0-36.0 hours:

 - One economics course to be chosen from:

-- Two international business courses to be chosen from:
+- International business courses (8.0 hours) to be chosen from:

 - Three to six modern language and/or area studies courses (related to the language being studied)